22f3000646/questions-by-akshay/question1.md

 ## Input 3

 ```
-we are learning new skills
+is_equal("we are learning new skills","we-are-learning-new-skills")

 ```